Frequently asked questions

 • Submission of ALL official transcripts

-• Completion of the nursing essay
+• Completion of the nursing application

 Learn more about the WWU School of Nursing admissions processes: